Emergency Response • In Focus

 World Food Crisis : Africa's Story

-On World Food Day, celebrated this year on October 16th 2008, Africare highlights families in Africa and their unique experience in today’s world food crisis:
+Africare celebrated World Food Day on October 16th, 2008 by highlighting families in Africa and their unique experience in today’s world food crisis:

 Rwanda: My husband and I were infected in 2001 by HIV/AIDs.
 I had no strength to work, not even to have a walk.
 My immune system weakened, and I fell ill to many diseases because I didn’t have enough food to eat.
 The diseases worsened my poverty, and since I could not support myself, my children went hungry because they had nothing to eat.

 Sierra Leone: It’s a dependent lifestyle.
 The women in our village travel to neighboring villages to help with harvesting.
 They are only paid in kind.
 The men farm in other areas and get small cash for their efforts.
 We barely meet the needs of our community and are not able to produce enough to maintain ourselves.

 Chief Sheku Vandi, Taninahun Toobu Village, Sierra Leone

 Namibia: I am ready.
 I am able.
 And I have the skills, but the opportunities are few and far in-between.
 Sometimes no matter how hard I work… it’s not enough to support the needs of my family.
 My work cannot take away hunger.
 It cannot fill empty stomachs.